latex3/tagging-project/documentation/wtpdf/fulldoc.md

 Finally, line 11 loads the main document source which is displayed in section [Source](#untagged-source) above.

-**Note:** if you intend to use this configuration locally with your own documents then please remove the `verbatim-alt` as it is not yet plublicly available.
+**Note:** if you intend to use this configuration locally with your own documents then please remove the `verbatim-alt` as it is not yet publicly available.

 ### Tagging, using MathML structure elements {#mathml-se}